Heathenry in Canada: Ontario

 Ontario has built a fairly independent tribalism system.
 The province, being the most populated in Canada, also has larger concentration of heathens in urban centres.
 Many of the urban centers have kindreds, including Barrie, Oakville, Toronto, Thunder Bay and two in Ottawa.
 Kingston and London have groups of Heathens who perform ceremony together, albeit without a formalized kindred structure.
 In addition, in many of these urban centers there are individual Heathens who choose to remain unaffiliated with any group.
 One could argue that the only common thew in Ontario is the localized independent kindred structure as many of these groups prove to be distinctly unique to their area.

 Ontario is also home to Raven's Knoll, a Pagan and Heathen owned special events campground, which has a permanent vé to the Heathen Gods, the first publicly accessible in Canada.
 The vé has an additional god-pole raised to a Heathen God each year at Hail and Horn Gathering, the pan-Canadian Heathen festival.
 In 2012 the vé was founded with a god-pole to Odin, a pole to Frigg was raised in 2013, in 2014 a pole was raised to Freyr and in 2015 a pole to Freyja.
+Further poles were raised for Thor in 2016, Heimdall and Syn in 2017, Skadi in 2018, and Eir in 2019.
+No pole was raised in 2020 due to the COVID-19 pandemic.
+A pole for Bragi was raised in 2022, and Tyr in 2023.
+Njord is planned to be installed at Hail and Horn Gathering 2024.